Mathnerd314/stroscot/docs/Commentary/Syntax.rst

 Precedence
 ==========

+Julia has juxtaposed multiplication. `Jump <https://jump.dev/JuMP.jl/dev/developers/style/#Juxtaposed-multiplication>`__ recommends limiting to cases where RHS is a symbol, like ``2 pi``.

 `This post <https://ericlippert.com/2020/02/27/hundred-year-mistakes/>`__ describes a mistake in C-style precedence: it should be ``&&, ==, &`` but is instead ``&&, & ==``, causing a footgun.
 "Swift, Go, Ruby and Python get it right."